qjadud1994/DRS/README.md

-# DRS
+# Discriminative Region Suppression for Weakly-Supervised Semantic Segmentation

-Discriminative Region Suppression for Weakly-Supervised Semantic Segmentation
+[AAAI 2021] Discriminative Region Suppression for Weakly-Supervised Semantic Segmentation (DRS) Pytorch Implementation

+Note that this is a temporary source code.

+We will upload our full version soon.